wulffern/aic2023/docs/_posts/2023-01-09-Refresher.md

 We can make resistors with metal and silicon (a semiconductor)

-In metal the dominate carrier depends on the metal, but it's usually electrons.
+In metal the dominant carrier depends on the metal, but it's usually electrons.
 As such, one can often ignore the hole current.

 In a semiconductor the dominant carrier depends on the Fermi level in relation